About arc42

 Performance

-Image optimization, predefined hint caching, use of CDN for static resources.
+Image optimization, predefined hint caching.

 Hint Accuracy